Helpful hints about a Free Consultation with a Personal Injury Law Firm

 #6 Come Prepared With Questions

 Before your appointment with your attorney, be sure to write down all the questions that have been gathering in your head.
-Consultations cannot last forever, so it is best for both of you if you have your questions already prepared.
+Consultations cannot last forever, so it is best for both you and the attorney you meet with that you have your questions already prepared.
 Make sure you cover anything that you have been wondering about.
 This is half the reason for a consultation in the first place.

 #7 Viability and Laws of Your Case